markjprice/apps-services-net8/docs/errata/errata.md

 ```sql
 CREATE SEQUENCE [PersonIds] AS int START WITH 4 INCREMENT BY 1 NO MINVALUE NO MAXVALUE NO CYCLE;
 ```

+# Page 166 - Implementing stored procedures

+> Thanks to [Tomasz](https://github.com/sikora507) for raising this [issue on January 21, 2024](https://github.com/markjprice/apps-services-net8/issues/3).

+I wrote, "Stored procedures are the only way to ensure ACID (Atomic, Consistent, Isolated, Durable) transactions that combine multiple discrete activities into a single action that can be committed or rolled back.
+You cannot use client-side code to implement transactions."

+But there is another way if you are making multiple changes with the same partition key in a container by using a transactional batch.

+In the next edition, I will write, "Stored procedures are the only way to ensure ACID (Atomic, Consistent, Isolated, Durable) transactions that combine multiple discrete activities into a single action that can be committed or rolled back across more than a single partition.
+You can use client-side code to implement transactions with the same partition key in a container by using a transactional batch, as described at the following link: https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/transactional-batch."

 # Page 644 - Comparing HTML Helpers and Tag Helpers